-Luckily, it is possible to get the old Windows 10 File Explorer back on Windows 11.
-It will restore classic ribbon and jump menus on right-click context menu.
-However, you need to edit the registry file.
-This risewindows article will show you how to get Windows 10’s File Explorer in Windows 11.
+Fortunately, you can retrieve the old Windows 10 File Explorer on Windows 11, restoring the classic ribbon and jump menus in the right-click context menu.
+However, this requires editing the registry file.
+This risewindows article will guide you on how to bring back Windows 10’s File Explorer in Windows 11.

 How to Reclaim Windows 10 File Explorer on Windows 11?